 Glucosamine and Chondroitin Sulfate

-About 27 million Americans suffer from osteoarthritis, an often painful condition in which the cushioning cartilage between bones wears away.
-Many people are trying new therapies and dietary supplements such as glucosamine and chondroitin sulfate in their search for relief.
+Millions of Americans suffer from osteoarthritis, an often-painful condition in which the cushioning cartilage between bones wears away.
+In their search for relief, many people try alternative therapies and dietary supplements, such as glucosamine and chondroitin sulfate.

 The Hope and the Hype